 Don’t know how to get the most out of your coffee?
 Don’t worry, we’re here to help!
 These Tips & Tricks will give the best cup of coffee possible:

-Only buy premium quality coffees
+Only buy premium quality coffees, freshly roasted and ground

 Preserving your coffees

 Coffee does not like cold, humidity, or variations in temperature.
 Store your coffee in an air tight and opaque container at room temperature and away from light.